This post may contain affiliate links. Please read our disclosure policy.

 • 5 cups Low Sodium Chicken Stock

-• 4 Tbsp Old Bay Seasoning, divided
+• 4 Tablespoons Old Bay Seasoning, divided

 • 2 ears Corn on the Cob, cut in 4 pieces each